Oneadvanced Secures £1.2 Billion Refinancing To Further Accelerate Growth And Innovation

 In May 2025, OneAdvanced completed the first quarter of its new financial year, achieving 12% annualised ARR growth with incremental sales made to over 340 organisations adopting, expanding or modernising with OneAdvanced including Ministry of Justice (MoJ), Greater Manchester Mental Health NHS Foundation Trust, the University of Greenwich, Haribo, and Trenitalia.

-Since taking the helm at OneAdvanced in April 2023, CEO Simon Walsh has transformed the business, refining its sector-focus and market segmentation, refreshing its product strategy, revising its operational foundations and reviving its culture.
+Since being appointed as CEO in April 2023, Simon Walsh and the OneAdvanced team have transformed the business, refining its sector-focus and market segmentation, refreshing its product strategy, revising its operational foundations and reviving its culture.
 Over the last twelve months the underlying performance of the business has achieved double digit ARR growth, with subscription revenues now accounting for over 88% of total revenues.
 In April, it was named Europe's Best Employer 2025 by the Financial Times and Statista.

 “This refinancing is a strong vote of confidence in OneAdvanced's transformation journey, product roadmap and innovation, and future financial trajectory,” said Simon Walsh, CEO of OneAdvanced.“We are doubling down on AI-led innovation and customer value creation across the critical sectors we serve, aligned to our mission - to power the world of work.”